Nevada Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: Nevada currently has 22 systems non-compliant with health-based primary drinking water standards out of approximately 600 public water systems, representing one of the better compliance rates in the western United States.
+- Overall Compliance: Nevada currently has 22 systems non-compliant with health-based primary drinking water standards and 12 systems non-compliant with secondary standards out of approximately 600 public water systems, representing one of the better compliance rates in the western United States.

-- PFAS Monitoring: Nevada shows relatively low PFAS contamination compared to other states, with 2023 USGS testing finding no detection of PFAS in three private wells and ten public water system samples, though comprehensive monitoring continues through 2026.
+- PFAS Monitoring: Nevada shows relatively low PFAS contamination compared to other states, with 2023 USGS testing finding no detection of PFAS in three private wells and ten public water system samples, though two water systems were flagged for elevated PFAS in 2025, and comprehensive monitoring continues through 2026.

-- Infrastructure Assessment: The EPA estimates Nevada requires $5.316 billion for water system improvements over the next twenty years, with three-quarters needed for large capacity systems serving growing urban areas.
+- Infrastructure Assessment: The EPA estimates Nevada requires $6.4 billion for water system improvements over the next twenty years, with nearly two-thirds needed for distribution and transmission projects serving growing urban areas.

 Major Water Sources and Challenges